reduxjs/redux/docs/recipes/IsolatingSubapps.md

 ```

 However, we don’t have to call `ReactDOM.render(<Provider><App /></Provider>)`
-if we’re interested in hiding the fact that the subapp component is a Redux app.
+if we’re interested in hiding the fact that the sub-app component is a Redux app.

 Maybe we want to be able to run multiple instances of it in the same “bigger” app
 and keep it as a complete black box, with Redux being an implementation detail.